hirokiky/foomn/docs/specifications/api/shoten.rst

 overview
 ========

-API to generate shorten URI to correspond to applied URI.
+API to generate shorten URL to correspond to applied URL.
-Returns single shorten URI for single URI.
+Returns single shorten URL for single URL.